Your Complete Hibiscus Care Guide

 Better known as Rose of Sharon, this cold-hardy hibiscus (Hibiscus syriacus) is a shrub with a woody structure.
 It's perfect for Zones 5-9 and can grow up to 10' tall.
 Rose of Sharon is more tolerant of poor soils and drier conditions than other hibiscus types.
 It's the perfect option for gardens that don't have the ideal moist, rich soil that other hibiscus types love.

-They're perfect for creating a privacy hedge.
-Or, as a large specimen shrub that can anchor a garden with its size and colorful flowers.
+They're perfect for creating a privacy hedge or as a large specimen shrub that can anchor a garden with its size and colorful flowers.
 It takes a while for Rose of Sharon to leaf out in spring.
 Patience is required, but the reward is well worth the wait.
-Rose of Sharon treats you to the showy blooms that hibiscus is known for.
-This makes this shrub stunning in a northern landscape.
+Rose of Sharon treats you to the showy blooms that hibiscus is known for, making this shrub stunning in a northern landscape.

 Rose of Sharon Favorite: Chateau™ (Zones 5-9)